neoneye/simon-arc-lab-legacy/proof_of_concept/vit_pytorch_arc/readme.md

 ## Stats B - Cats & Dogs

 There are around 45.000 images in the `train` dir, and only 2 classes: cat, dog.
+The `train.zip` is 570mb.
+The `test.zip` is 284mb.
+Every image is unique.

 ```
 Epoch : 1 - loss : 0.6925 - acc: 0.5198 - val_loss : 0.6803 - val_acc: 0.5775